The basics for restful sleep

 4. The ideal room temperature

-The room temperature should neither be too hot nor too cold to distract from your sleep.
+The room temperature should be neither too hot nor too cold to distract from your sleep.
 The ideal temperature can vary individually, but studies support the idea that a cool room of about 18 to 20 degrees Celsius is conducive to sleep.

-5. Plan sufficient sleep time
+5. Plan enough sleep time

 6. Set regular wake-up times